 The voice came out of nowhere in the packed lobby of the Majestic Theater in Dallas, TX.
 I turned to look for the source of the voice and there stood a beautiful lady in her mid-50s, perfectly put together from the hair to the nails to the shoes that perfectly matched the color of her blouse.
 In short, she was NOT who I was expecting to see at a concert by legendary horror master John Carpenter.

-“Yeah, we really can be,” I replied with my best smile.
+“Yes, we really can be,” I replied with a smile.

 “Yes, WE can,” she emphasized back.

 As this finely dressed lady continued to chat with me about her love for Texas Frightmare Weekend and all things John Carpenter, I began to take a look around the room at the assembled crowd.
 We were the metaphorical melting pot.
 Race, gender, and age differences meant nothing in this group of die hard fans who gathered to witness the maestro performed the music he composed for his films and for his two recently released albums, Lost Themes and Lost Themes II.

 As the doors opened, the excitement released in a dull roar as people stopped at the full open bars for drinks and headed to their seats.
 Inside the theater, energy levels were high.
 None of us really knew what to expect from this concert.
 We’d all heard vague descriptions.
 I had two friends who had seen the show earlier and their descriptions set my imagination on edge.
 Carpenter, with a band, playing his music as images from his films were shown on a screen behind him.

 The question that seemed to be on everyone’s lips was, “Do we call John Carpenter a master of horror, or has he been a rock god in disguise all this time?”